lanl/dsi/docs/core.rst

 .. literalinclude:: ../examples/core/query.py

-Example 4: Processing data from a backend to generate an Entity Relationship diagram
+Example 4: Processing data from a backend to generate an Entity Relationship diagram using a Writer

 .. literalinclude:: ../examples/core/process.py